davipatricio/pmcs/README.md

 **pmcs** ('Performant Minecraft Server') is a Minecraft server written in TypeScript with the goal of being fast and lightweight.
 It is currently in development and is not ready for use.

-pmcs aims to be fully compatible with the latest version of Minecraft (1.20.2 at the time of writing).
-Support for older versions may be added in the future.
+pmcs aims to be fully compatible with the 1.8.9 Minecraft version and 1.20.2 Minecraft version.
+Support for older or newer versions may be added in the future.

 ## Features